 You have the idea and you can write the app.
-The part that quietly decides whether Australian enterprises, hospitals, councils and law firms will ever buy from you isn't your feature list — it's where your customers' data lives and who can be compelled to hand it over.
+The part that quietly decides whether Australian enterprises, hospitals, councils and law firms will ever buy from you isn't your feature list, it's where your customers' data lives and who owns and runs the platform it sits on.
 Get that wrong and you rebuild your backend the week a procurement questionnaire lands.
-Get it right on day one and sovereignty becomes a selling point instead of a blocker.
+Get it right on day one and Australian ownership becomes a selling point instead of a blocker.

-This guide walks through the six layers every SaaS backend needs, the seventh consideration unique to building in Australia, and the fastest way to stand it all up without a US company anywhere in the chain.
+This guide walks through the six layers every SaaS backend needs, the seventh consideration unique to building in Australia, and the fastest way to stand it all up with an Australian company behind every layer.

 The short version